GitauHarrison/notes/wsl.md

 ![Add Changes to Version Control](images/wsl/git_add.png)

-Before we can make any more changes to this file, we need to commit it to version control, and describe what the change is all about.
+Before we can make any more changes to this file, we need to commit it to version control and describe what the change is all about.

 ```python
 git commit -m 'Create a new python file used to display some text'